era/malleable-checker/README.md

 ## Wasm runtime
 We are using https://wasmtime.dev

+### How we should use it?

+1. Web service (tokio's tower?) accepting wasm and input data, gets a worker from a pool of green threads (Tokio?) and executes the code
+2. The response has: status_code, error_description and output (of the wasm script)

 ## TODO list
 - [ ] To think: instead of exposing ok and fail, should we just expose "assertXXX" methods that will operate on the dataset? that would avoid copying the dataset to the wasm env.
 - [ ] Webservice exposing HTML and the CRUD (big changes of just keep using the Python one)